CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Feral Ambush

-To initiate the encounter, please read the following text aloud:
+To initiate the encounter, please read the following text aloud.

 ```
 Having journeyed along the Trident Trail for approximately half a day, you round a bend and are confronted by a grim sight.
 There, about fifty feet ahead, lie two lifeless horses sprawled across the path.
 Each animal bears the unmistakable mark of several black-feathered arrows embedded in their flesh.
 The forest presses closely to the trail at this point, flanked by a steep embankment and thickets that seem impenetrable on either side.